What to Do if You Apply Too Much BlushMay 20, 2021

 Sometimes you can have too much of a good thing — especially when it comes to applying blush.
 If you overcommit and apply too much rosy color, don’t panic: Your full beat can still be saved.
 NYC-based makeup artist Kasey Spickard gave us the run-down on what to do when this happens, how to remove the color, and most importantly, make sure it doesn’t look like you fell head first into a palette of clown makeup.

 The first thing to do after applying too much blush is to not reach for a makeup wipe.
 “Don’t panic and grab one — you can always fix it as is,” says Spickard.
 Instead, opt for a damp beauty sponge or stippling brush to remove the excess blush.

 Lightly Swipe Off the Excess Color

-According to Spickard, once you’ve wet your beauty sponge or stippling brush, lightly swipe and twist it over the areas where you applied too much blush.
-“This will pull off the excess product without removing your makeup altogether,” Spickard notes.
-Next, you’ll want to take a little bit of foundation and tap it onto a brush or sponge using the back of your hand.
+Once you’ve wet your beauty sponge or stippling brush, lightly swipe and twist it over the areas where you applied too much blush, Spickard says.
+“This will pull off the excess product without removing your makeup altogether.”
+Next, take a little bit of foundation and tap it onto a brush or sponge using the back of your hand.
 “You don’t want too much product — just a little — and then tap that over the area where you’ve just wiped your blush off,” he says.
 Buff and blend it out until your complexion evens out.

 Go for a Cream Blush Next Time

 Spickard’s best tip for keeping your blush in check is using a cream formula instead of a powder.
 “I always apply cream blushes to the back of my hand first, then take a brush or sponge and dip it into the product that way,” he says.
 “With this technique, you’re able to control how much product actually goes on your face.”
-We recommend a cream blush with a lightweight, buildable consistency, like the NYX Professional Makeup Bare With Me Hydrating Cheek Tint.
+We recommend a cream blush with a lightweight, buildable consistency, like the Maybelline New York Cheek Heat Gel-Cream Blush or the NYX Professional Makeup Bare With Me Luminous Cheek Serum.